Applied Science and Technology Fundamentals

 The first-year curriculum is common for two and three-year diploma programs.
 Students who demonstrate appropriate academic achievement at the diploma level will be eligible to transfer to a three-year technology program and will be eligible to apply for admission to the co–operative education experience.

-Note: This program does not prepare you for degree level study (Flight, Software Development, Informatics and Security) or for the Pre–Service Fire Fighter Certificate program.
+Note: This program does not prepare you for degree level study (Aviation Technology, Software Development, Informatics and Security) or for the Firefighter, Pre-Service Education and Training certificate program.

-- Ontario Secondary School Diploma with a majority of senior credits at the University Preparation (U) or University/College Preparation (M) level or Mature Student Status (age 19 or older)
+- Ontario Secondary School Diploma (OSSD) or equivalent with a majority of senior credits at the University Preparation (U) or University/College Preparation (M) level or Mature Student Status (age 19 or older)

 - Grade 12 English: ENG4(C) or ENG4(U)